kheffah/metagenome_assignment/metagenomic_exercise.md

 2. What were the 20 most common bacterial genus discovered in the study (in terms of the number of samples where the genus was identified as > 0% of the microbiome)?
 3. What was the most common genus found in Brooklyn?
 4. Make a scatterplot of the proportion of the phyla Firmicutes and Bacteroides in each sample.
 5. (Optional).
-Install the R [leaflet](https://rstudio.github.io/leaflet/) package and experiment with making interactive maps of locations of different species using the latitude and longitude coords
+Install the R [leaflet](https://rstudio.github.io/leaflet/) package and experiment with making interactive maps of locations of different species using the latitude and longitude coords.

 ##Part IV BWA run against a commonly encountered bacterial genomes and perform qualitative analysis using IGV
-From the previous analysis you will see that *Pseudomonas stutzeri* and *Bacillus cereus* are commonly found on the NYC subway surfaces.
+From the previous analysis you will see that _Pseudomonas stutzeri_ and _Bacillus cereus_ are commonly found on the NYC subway surfaces.
 Here we will go back and map the metogenome data directly on to refernce genomes of these species using the BWA software tool in order to understand the pattern of sequecne reads mapping against the individual strains.